picopock/hackintosh_ASUS_ROG_Z390/README.md

 > Note: Backup your system before do anything.

-> Note: Wifi is not available when upgrade to Monterey and the time of booting is too long.
+> Note: Wifi is not available when upgrade to Monterey and maybe the time of booting is too long.

 - Info

   - version
     - BIOS: 1704
-    - OpenCore: 0.7.4
+    - OpenCore: 0.7.5
     - MacOS: 12.0.1(Monterey)

 - Prerequisites